asleepace/asleepace.com/src/content/blog/try.md

 typeof result // Result<Promise<number[]>>
 ```

-The problem here is that the promise is now inside our result and thus needs to be unpacked before we can call await.
+The problem is that the promise is now inside our result `Result<Promise<number[]>>` and thus needs to be unpacked before we can call **await**.
 However, this also causes another issue as calling await on the result value can throw!
-Instead what we would like is for the return type to be `Promise<Result<number[]>>` like so:
+Instead what we would like is for the return type to be `Promise<Result<number[]>>` so we can do the following:

 ```ts
 const [data, error] = await tryCatch(async () => {